americanexpress/one-app-cli/packages/one-app-runner/README.md

 ```

 ### modules [Optional]

+>This option is required if module-map-url is not provided.

 Path to local module(s) to serve to One App.
 This can be either an absolute or a relative path to a Holocron Module's
 root directory.
 Supports serving multiple modules at the same time as well.